Moghra Oasis

 The Moghra Oasis is an uninhabited oasis in the northeastern part of the Qattara Depression in the Western Desert of Egypt.
-It has a 4 km2 lake containing brackish water, salt marshes and a swamp with reeds.
+It has a 4 km2 lake containing brackish water, salt marshes and a reed swamp.

 Geography

 The Qattara Depression is about 133 m below sea level and is shaped like a teardrop, with Moghra Oasis in its northeastern corner.
-The floor of the Depression consists of salt marshes and dry lake beds that flood occasionally and there are also large areas of windblown sand.
+The floor of the Depression consists of salt marshes and dry lake beds that flood occasionally, accompanied by large areas of windblown sand.
 Moghra Oasis consists of a 4 km2 lake containing brackish water some 38 m below sea level.
 Adjoining it are salt marshes and some Phragmites swamps.
 To the south and west there are sand dunes near the lake and extensive sheets of sand beyond.

 Geology

 The water rises to the surface from an aquifer in the Nubian sandstone, but its precise source is unclear as the Nubian Sandstone Aquifer System is at great depths in this area.
 Just to the north of the oasis is a cliff which gives its name to the Moghra Formation, a thick layer of clastic sedimentary rocks with some minor carbonate interbeds.
 This formation contains fossils of vertebrates and plants; large mammals found here include hyaenodonts Megistotherium and Hyaenaelurus.
 These fluvial deposits are likely to have come from a river system which opened into the Nile Delta at the Moghra Oasis.